renesas-rz/rzv_ai_sdk/Q08_object_counter/readme.md

 # Object Counter Application

+## Application: Overview
 The Object Counter Application is a user-friendly and efficient generic software tool that can be used to create custom counting applications for any scenario.
 This application uses the advanced Tiny-YOLOv3 algorithm to identify and count objects in images or videos.

-#### Use Cases
+### Use Cases
 The Generic Counter Application is a powerful tool that can be used to count objects in a variety of settings, including:

 - **Animal Counting**: The application can be fine tuned to count the animals only.
 This application can be used for zoo or farm monitoring, also could be used to prevent the road hazards due to animal interference.
 The list of animals on which the AI model is trained is available [animal_class.txt](./exe/animal/animal_class.txt)

-- **Vehicle Counting**: The application can be fine tuned to count the vehicle instances on per frame.
+- **Vehicle Counting**: The application can be fine tuned to count the vehicle instances per frame.
 This application can then be used for traffic monitoring at government/corporate buildings.The list of vehicles on which the AI model is trained is available [vehicle_class.txt](./exe/vehicle/vehicle_class.txt)

+- **General Counting**: The general counting applications can be used to count any type of object, from people and cars to inventory and products.
+They are often used in businesses to track customer traffic, inventory levels, and employee productivity.
+The list of object on which the AI model is trained is available [coco_class.txt](./exe/coc/coco_class.txt)

 The other use cases could be: